 Don’t forget the legs, particularly hamstrings, as they track from the back of our knees and attach to base of pelvis.
 If these are tight it can rotate our hips and put pressure on our lower back muscles.

-Classes guided by an experienced therapist in Yoga, Clinical Pilates, Tai Qi and Qi gong can all provide you with knowledge so you can practice at home.
+Classes guided by an experienced therapist in Yoga, Clinical Pilates, Tai Qi or Qi gong can all provide you with knowledge so you can practice at home.
 We have Yoga, Qi Gong & Tai Chi classes here at Freedom Chinese Medicine.

 I recommend daily practice in the morning after a light walk, and just before you go to bed to help you release tension that may have built up during the day.